Ethan-CS/ResearchNotes/2024/08/202408022045 ALGOWIN Rejection.md

 The authors do present a motivation in the form of cost functions which model
 human behaviour in an epidemic, but they do not seem reasonable to me and are
 not based in any knowledge of the real world.

+***Idea for motivation: game balancing.
+Run lots of simulations, e.g. varying density ER graphs, for Fire and then CFire, show how much more often CFire can be solved and that can be won on more dense graphs for a "good" (read: interesting) choice of cost function and budget, so CFire becomes a more "fun" game to play (even if it is shit as an epidemic model, like Fire).***

 As to the paper and its results, I find that they are not particularly deep,
 mostly adopting techniques of other papers to this setting.